dimsumws/DSA3101-Group5/data/Instagram/README.md

 # Dataset Overview

-Thisfolder contains all datasets related to Universal Studios Singapore's Instagram posts.
+This folder contains all datasets related to Universal Studios Singapore's Instagram posts.
 Below is a description of each file:

 ### **Raw Datasets**
 - **`uss_ig.csv`** – Contains raw Instagram post data, including: